 This post contains affiliate links.
 If you make a purchase, I receive a small commission at no extra cost to you.
 You can read my full disclaimer here.

 Let me just start by saying that this site isn’t called “The Well and Balanced Mom” because I’m a “well and balanced” mom.
-I chose that name because I am a mom in pursuit of wellness and balance in my life and want to help other moms find wellness and balance as well.
+I chose that name because I am a mom in pursuit of wellness and balance in my life and want to help other moms find them too.

 There are still many days that I feel like a hot mess.
 I think I always will.
 But I think I’m also living well and balanced in the best way that I can right now.